 This means that when you bring your newborn home, her digestive system is still developing and the healthy bacteria is still being colonized.
 Because the digestive system is still forming, it can be difficult for infants to break down the foods, causing colic or acid reflux.

-Babies who have colic, diarrhea, or other digestive issues can benefit from taking probiotics.
-Studies have shown that babies given probiotics, either through breast milk or supplements, will have fewer bouts of acid reflux, constipation, gas, and colic.
+Babies who have colic or other digestive issues can benefit from taking probiotics.
+Studies have shown that babies given probiotics, either through breast milk or supplements, will have less tummy discomfort.

 Probiotics vs. Prebiotics